- Can I drop a course after the drop deadline?

 - Can I earn Writing Experience (WE) GE credit before I satisfy the ELWR?

 - No, you must satisfy the Entry Level Writing Requirement first.
-If you did not satisfy the ELWR before coming to UC Davis you will need to pass WLD 57 or another ELWR option with a grade of C or better.
+If you did not satisfy the ELWR before coming to UC Davis you will need to pass one of the ELWR options with a grade of C or better.
 You will not receive any Writing Experience GE credit for courses taken prior to satisfying ELWR.

 - What is the American History & Institutions requirement, and how do I satisfy it?